Installation and Setup

 Quick Alignment Summary

-- Remove cube from FRAME
+- Prepare Internal Cube: - Remove optical module from FRAME

 - Set up external alignment fixture